 History of Lilburn

 Lilburn was one of the first Gwinnett County cities to develop as population growth radiated from Atlanta.
-The city is rooted in the railroad that still runs hourly through Old Town near the city's municipal building.
+The city is rooted in the railroad that still runs hourly through Old Town.
 When the city was first incorporated in 1910, it was named after Lilburn Trigg Myers, the railroad superintendent for the Seaboard Air Line Railway.

 In 1823, the first church created in the area was Camp Creek Primitive Baptist Church, which remains active today.
 Elder James Hale and 14 members started the church.
 In 1840, a group left the church and created Liberty Baptist, now known as First Baptist Church of Lilburn.
 Also in 1840, the Carroll family gave land for slaves to establish their own church, Salem Baptist, which still thrives today.

 In 1839, the Center Academy was founded to educate children living in the area.
 The exact site is not known, but the school was located near Lawrenceville Highway (US 29) and Rockbridge Road, just within the present-day city limits of Lilburn.

 During the civil war, from 1860-1865, no major battles were fought in the area; however, there was a military engagement or skirmish at Yellow River near Five Forks Trickum Road.
 Union troops were foraging supplies for Sherman’s troops when his soldiers encountered resistance at this location and engaged the confederates.
 This was the only Civil War activity in the present-day Lilburn area.